MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 - Place each table row on its own line.
 - Separate table cells using the pipe character `|`.
-- To use a pipe character within a table you must escape with a backslash `\|`.
+- To use a pipe character within a table, you must escape with a backslash `\|`.
 - The first two lines of a table set the column headers and the alignment of elements in the table.
 - Use colons (`:`) when dividing the header and body of tables to specify column alignment (left, center, right).
 - To start a new line, use the HTML break tag (`<br/>`) (works within a Wiki but not elsewhere).